Introduction to MTP® (MPO)

 The increase in cloud computing, big data and data traffic has caused a shift to the use of data centres, either owner managed or co-location.
 This shift has resulted in the centralisation of networking and driven an increase in bandwidth requirements.
 Both these require more fibre optic links.
 This volumetric increase in fibre and bandwidth coupled with the restrictions of working within a DC environment drove the growth of pre-terminated fibre optics because these type of networks.

-Generally, LC connectors are directly connectorised onto the core cable using a hot cure and machine polish in a factory environment.
-This gives very low losses and consistent performance.
-These pre-terminated trunk cables can then be taken to site, pulled into position and “fibre managed” into the patch panels.
+These pre-terminated trunk cables can then be taken to site, pulled into position and “fibre managed” into the patch panels or breakout boxes.

 These solutions are based around a cassette/module to cassette module link via one or more trunk cables.